Antara-Basu/-SUPERMARKET_SALES_FORECAST_DASHOARD-/README.md

 # Regional Analysis
 - **Region Filters**: Analyze sales performance across Central, South, East, and West regions using interactive filters.
+- **Sales and Profit by State**: Map visualization shows California leading with 3.35 lakhs in sales and 49K in profit.

 # Conclusion and Recommendations
 - **Identify Peak Sales Periods**: Strategize marketing efforts based on peak sales times.